beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Sakura nodded and stepped forward.
 "It seems that we're seeing ninja missing from Konoha, as well".</br>
 "What?"
 Kakashi started to rise from his seated posture.</br>
 "It's not on the same large scale as in Kirigakure or Kumogakure, but there were several cases about three months ago.
 There might also be others that just weren't made public".</br>
 Even now, they had many dangerous missions, and sometimes, ninja did go missing.
-And because they had more frequent contact that before with other regions, there were more people coming and going.
+And because they had more frequent contact than before with other regions, there were more people coming and going.
 So this wasn't a special, rare ocurrence —but something bothered Kakashi about it, too.</br>
 "Why were you looking into something like that, Sakura?"
 Sakura was very busy as a medical ninja, and the fact that she was looking into something of this nature was a little unexpected.
 At his question, her gaze froze slightly.</br>
 "A regular at Ino's family's shop went on a trip and disappeared.
 Ino said he wasn't the sort of person of suddenly vaninsh, and when I heard about this case, I immediately remembered him".</br>
 Yamanaka Ino was a female ninja, Sakura's rival and best friend.
 Her family ran a flower shop, where Ino also worked from time to time.
 The sight of Ino worried about a regular customer had probably stuck in Sakura's mind.</br>
 "I thought I'd tell you once I learned more details".</br>
-Given that this was Sakura, there was no doubt she had been planning on telling him once she had looked into the enough to be sure.</br>
+Given that this was Sakura, there was no doubt she had been planning on telling him once she had looked into it enough to be sure.</br>
 "Oh, thanks.
 I'll keep an eye on it too".</br>
 Although the person on top was thought to have all the information, he actually did't.
 For better or for worse, people sifted through information, deciding what was and wasn't worth telling the Hokage, so a lot of information never reached his ears.
 Which was why it was vital for him to hear the opinions of people he knew like this.</br>
 Good thing Sakura's story got to me at the right time, Kakashi thought as he turned his gaze to Naruto, who had brought Sakura in to begin with.
 It was at that moment...</br>